NinesStack/nmesos/README.md

     labels:
       ServiceName: "exampleServer"
     env_vars:
-      OLD_ENV_VAR: "old value" # @deprecated_on 01-Jan-2020
+      OLD_ENV_VAR: "old value" # @deprecated-on 01-Jan-2020
       NEW_ENV_VAR: "new value"

   singularity:
     healthcheckUri: "/hello"
 ```

-The date is the date, when you deprecated the env_var. `nmesos` checks the date to find env_vars, where the grace period is expired.
-The default for the `deprecated-soft-grace-period` is 14 days.
-The default for the `deprected-hard-grace-period` is 28 days.
+The date is the date, when you deprecated the `env_var`. `nmesos` checks the date to find env_vars, where the grace period is expired.
+The default for the `--deprecated-soft-grace-period` is 14 days.
+The default for the `--deprected-hard-grace-period` is 28 days.

 When the soft-limit is reached a warning is printed.
 When the hard-limit it reached an error is printed and the deploy is aborted.